 Resources for Download

-Therapists can provide customised home therapy packs for their clients that include visual supports, tips sheets, activities and more!
-Chat to your Key Therapist today!
+Our Therapists can also provide custom home therapy packs for you that include visual supports, tips sheets, activities and more!
+Chat to your Autism Association Coordinator or Therapist today!

 Our Therapists have identified the following websites that may prove useful to Families at this time:

 Health is closely monitoring the COVID-19 pandemic.
 Our information provides daily updates, answering your questions about the latest news, current facts and figures, travel advice, key contact and phone numbers: https://www.health.gov.au/

 All Western Australian public schools are being supported by the Department of Education to implement a plan in relation to COVID-19.
 Information for Parents can be found here: https://www.education.wa.edu.au/covid-19

 Find topics and student learning resources on things like dealing with bullying, how to be smart online, and lots more.
 You can also find games, videos and websites just for you: https://studentwellbeinghub.edu.au/students/

 The Department of Health also has a collection of videos from Aboriginal and Torres Strait Islander people from all over Australia talking about their experiences getting the COVID-19 vaccine.
 See this collection of videos here.